vivekkr2001/slms/readme.md

 ## Get the code

-To get the code for a specific branch:
+To get the code :

 `$ git clone https://github.com/vivekkr2001/slms.git`